Itsy Docs

 Manage your centralized product catalog — the accommodations, activities, flights, and services you sell to customers.

 Your inventory is the centralized catalog of every product you sell.
 You create and configure products here — accommodations, activities, flights, transportation, and more — with their pricing, availability, and booking rules.
-When building trips, you add products from your inventory, keeping everything synchronized.
-Your inventory is the single source of truth for what you offer.
+When you build a trip, you add products from inventory, and the two stay linked so availability is always synchronized.
+Inventory is the single source of truth for what you offer.

-You create a product in your inventory by choosing its type, giving it a name and SKU, and then configuring its details: pricing, availability controls, supplier, and type-specific attributes.
-Products start in Draft status so you can set everything up before making them available.
-Once configured, you set the product to Active and it becomes available to add to trips.
+You create a product by choosing its type, giving it a name and SKU, and then configuring its details: pricing, availability, supplier, and type-specific attributes.
+New products default to Active status, but you can set them to Draft if you want to finish configuration before making them available.

 When you add an inventory product to a trip, the trip product links back to the inventory product.
-This means availability is tracked centrally — when a customer books a trip product, the reservation count updates on the inventory product.
+Availability is tracked centrally — when a customer books a trip product, the reserved count updates on the inventory product automatically.

 TypeSubtypesDescription